• Insights

 Cost-efficient, compact & insightful: 6 must-have sensors for FMCG appliances

-2 February 2023 Posted by Frederik Aldelhof Perspectives, Smart FMCG & Consumer
+2 February 2023 Posted by Frederik Aldelhof FMCG & consumer, Perspectives, Product innovation

 From connected beer dispensers and coffee servers to smart ovens and fridges: consumer electronics and FMCG manufacturers are increasingly exploring smart solutions.
 With sensors and SOCs now more accessible and affordable than ever, companies are leveraging this technology to sense food and beverages in appliances, and as a result, improve quality and guarantee consistency.
 This allows you to create a direct-to-consumer channel, boost customer loyalty, gather valuable usage data, and ultimately enhance your products and services.
 It’s an exciting time for innovation, where innovators strive for the perfect beer or coffee, every time you pull the handle or push the button.